 In her spare time, she runs a local cat rescue group involved in rehabilitation and rehoming of lost and stray cats.

 Diane has a degree in Chemistry and also in Computing and IT.
 It was with great pleasure that she found a way to dovetail both of these by working for ESPL.
 She had worked adhoc with the company for a number of years before joining offically at the start of 2013.

-She takes a major role in the publishing team.
-She prepares the pdf's, formats documents, tracks projects and compiles Nees and eCTD structures and submissions.
-She is involved with a number of aspects of module 1 administrative documentation.
-Diane also created and looks after the website and helps with project management.
+Diane is our submissions manager and is responsible for overseeing all the publishing activities.
+The publishing team prepares the pdf's, formats documents, tracks projects and compiles Nees and eCTD structures and submissions.
+Diane is also involved with a number of aspects of module 1 administrative documentation.

 Diane likes challenges and keeps very busy.
 In her spare time she is member of the volunteer Shetland Folk Festival committee,which is internationally renowned.
 She works all this around her family, who she is devoted to and she still makes time to ensure they all have a lot of fun.

 Alicia McDowall is Senior Projects Administrator, Alicia has a degree in Earth Sciences and is now a qualified Marine Mammal Medical trained in rescuing marine mammals.

 Alicia is based in the Glasgow office and when she is not busy supporting the team, she is an avid scuba diver which complements her new course at SAMS studying Marine Science with Oceanography and Robotics.

 Anna is the Company Administrator, based at Lunna House, Shetland.
 She provides administrative support to the Board Directors based in Lunna, Glasgow and Angmering and is PA to Helen and Jason.